Morwenn/vergesort/readme.md

 everything (it's a bit hard to explain, I hope that reading both this explanation and the algorithm will make things clearer).

-A sub-collection is considered *big enough* when its size is bigger than n / log2 n where n is the size of the entire collection to sort.
+A sub-collection is considered *big enough* when its size is bigger than n / log n where n is the size of the entire collection to sort.
 This heuristic is sometimes suboptimal since tests have proven that it would be better not to fall back to the pattern-defeating quicksort in some cases, but I couldn't find a better general-purpose heuristic, so this one will do for the time being.